2i2c-org/demo-gallery/index.md

-# 2i2c Demo Gallery
+# Enabling Open Science Discoveries

-This gallery showcases demos from across the communities that 2i2c serves.
+ A gallery website for demonstrating open science discoveries at the knowledge frontier.

 :::::{grid} 1 1 2 2